wmhilton-stoplight/platform-docs/docs/3.-design/a.overview.md

 #### Reduce Cost

-Catching potential problems for clients early on avoids wasting time and money writing code, which is not going to solve a problem.
-These early iterations are a game-changer because changing the API specification takes minutes, not hours or days!
-It also reduces the chances of noticing major issues shortly after v1.0 launches, meaning you can put off v2.0 and v3.0 for a while, maybe indefinitely.
+Catching potential problems for clients early on avoids wasting time and money writing code which is not going to solve a problem.
+These early iterations are a game-changer because changing the API description takes minutes, not hours or days!
+It also reduces the chances of noticing major issues shortly after v1 launches, meaning you can put off v2 and v3 for a while, maybe indefinitely.

 What is the cost of a bad API?
 Try multiplying all of your tech debt by your number of users.